drawbars37/BAWicons/README.md

     with a larger native size will often work, but will result in tiny icons that need to be artificially expanded in Lovelace UIs; sometimes, the required expansion will have unwanted effects.

-  * The first line of the element contains the icon name in double-quotes, followed by a colon.
+  * The first line of the element contains the icon name in double-quotes, followed by a colon and a left brace ({).

+  * The second line is an array called 'keywords'; the array is left blank.

-  * The second line contains the path from the corresponding SVG file, stripped of any extra characters not contained between the two double-quotes.
+  * The third line contains the path from the corresponding SVG file, stripped of any extra characters not contained between the two double-quotes.
+It is labeled as 'path.'

-  * The second line of every element *except the last one* should end with a comma.
+  * The fourth line is a right brace (}), and if not the last element then it should end with a comma.

 There are some other items near the bottom of the .js file that need to be changed: